SlimeVR/SlimeVR-Docs-Site/src/server/alternate-wifi.md

 SlimeVR Tracker, Wireless Virtual Desktop, and general home internet capable:
 - $159 USD [Gl.iNet Flint 2](https://store.gl-inet.com/products/flint-2-gl-mt6000-wi-fi-6-high-performance-home-router/).
 Dual band.
-- $199 USD [Gl.iNet Flint 3](https://store.gl-inet.com/products/flint-3-gl-be9300-tri-band-wi-fi-7-home-router) Tri Band.
+- $199 USD [Gl.iNet Flint 3](https://store.gl-inet.com/products/flint-3-gl-be9300-tri-band-wi-fi-7-home-router) Tri band.
 Needs line of sight to effectively use the 6GHz band for wireless VR.
 - $169 USD [Gl.iNet Flint 3e](https://www.gl-inet.com/products/gl-be6500/).
 Dual band version of the Gl.iNet Flint 3.
-Recommended if you don't need the 6ghz capability of the original Flint 3.
+Recommended if you don't need the 6GHz capability of the original Flint 3.

 *Page updated with recommendations by Amebun.
 If you have router suggestions or more information, use the documentation channel on the Discord.*